-California Medicaid, or Medi-Cal, officials created this waiver program (Home and Community-Based Alternatives) for the target population of physically-disabled seniors who are either currently in nursing homes, intermediate care facilities, or likely to need long term nursing home care within a month.
-Therefore, seniors who are in a skilled nursing facilities on a temporary basis for rehabilitation following a hospitalization are an important target group for this waiver.
+The Home and Community-Based Alternatives Waiver Program was created for the target population of physically-disabled seniors who are either currently in nursing homes, intermediate care facilities, or are likely to need long term nursing home care within a month.
+Therefore, seniors who are in skilled nursing facilities on a temporary basis for rehabilitation following a hospitalization are an important target group for this waiver.

 The program’s supports and services are designed to allow qualifying participants to return home or to continue living in their current residence.
-As such, the program assists participants in identifying and paying for their home assistance technology, emergency responses service, and home accessibility modifications in addition to their personal care and home health care.
+As such, the program assists participants in identifying and paying for their home assistance technology, emergency response service, and home accessibility modifications, in addition to their personal care and home health care.

 Although open to California residents of any age, the HCBA Waiver has rigid financial and medical guidelines for qualification.
-The applicant must require a nursing home level of care and should already be living in a hospital or nursing facility.
+The applicant must need a hospital level of care or nursing home level of care and already be residing in a hospital or nursing facility, or be at risk of institutionalization within 30 days without services from this waiver.
 Qualified applicants must be able to safely and sustainably receive their required care in their homes.
-Applicants do not need to be currently residing in a residential care facility; however, those who are will be prioritized for funding.
+Applicants who are currently residing in a residential care facility will be prioritized for funding.

-From April 2019 through May 2020, the income limits are $1,271 for an individual and $1,720 for a couple (should both spouses of a couple being applying for Medicaid).
+For 2023, the income limits are $1,564 / month for an individual and $2,106 / month for a couple when both spouses are applying for Medicaid.
 Individuals or couples who have gross monthly incomes that slightly exceed these limits may still qualify by deducting health insurance premiums from their countable income.

-In 2019, the asset limits are $2,000 for individuals and $3,000 for couples.
-The primary residence is considered exempt from one’s countable assets, regardless of equity value.
-Please note, California is set apart from the rest of the states, as all the other states have a limit on home equity value for exemption purposes.
+The primary residence is considered exempt from one’s countable assets, regardless of equity value interest.
+Please note, California is set apart from the rest of the states.
+This is because it is the only state that does not have a limit on home equity interest for exemption purposes.
 Other asset exemptions include household furnishings, certain sentimental items, such as wedding rings, and a vehicle.